xtend-packages/rest-presenter/README.md

 REST_PRESENTER_RESOURCES_USER_PROFILE=\XtendPackages\RESTPresenter\Resources\Users\Presenters\Profile
 REST_PRESENTER_RESOURCES_USER_USER=\XtendPackages\RESTPresenter\Resources\Users\Presenters\User
 ```
+## Changelog

+Please see [CHANGELOG](CHANGELOG.md) this is automatically generated from commits which follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) standards and updated with each release.

 ## Contributing

-See [CONTRIBUTING](CONTRIBUTING) for details on how to contribute to RESTPresenter.
+Please see our [CONTRIBUTING](CONTRIBUTING.md) guide if you are thinking of contributing to this package.

 ## License

-RESTPresenter is open-source software licensed under the [MIT License](LICENSE)
+RESTPresenter is open-source software licensed under the [MIT License](LICENSE.md)